Enki: Enki and Ninmah

-This myth is known from a few tablets in sumerian from the Old Babylonian period, as well as a bilingual sumerian-akkadian copy from the Neo Assyrian period.
-In the first part of the myth, Enki creates mankind in collaboration with his mother, Ninmah, and several helper goddesses, while the second part focuses on a drunken contest between Ninmah and Enki.
+This myth is known from a few tablets in Sumerian from the Old Babylonian period, as well as a bilingual Sumerian–Akkadian copy from the Neo-Assyrian period.
+In the first part of the myth, Enki creates mankind in collaboration with Nammu, Ninmah, and several helper goddesses, while the second part focuses on a drunken contest between Ninmah and Enki.

 The beginning of the myth describes a time in which the gods had to work for their food themselves.
 The gods who work grow dissatisfied with their situation.
 Enki, who lies asleep in his bed in the Abzû, is woken up by Nammu, here his mother, who informs him of their complaints and tells him to create a substitute to perform the hard labour.
 Enki devises a plan to create mankind from the clay of the Abzû, and delegates its execution to his mother, assisted by Ninmah and seven helper goddesses.

 In the second section, the gods take part in a banquet, where Enki is praised.
 Enki and Ninmah get drunk, and start a competition.
 Ninmah fashions six humans with some kind of physical disabilities, the nature of which is not always understood.
 Each time, Enki successfully finds a place in society for them.
 Then they exchange roles.
 Enki creates two beings, the second of which, called Umul, is in such bad shape that Ninmah cannot decree a good fate for them.
 As a result, she loses the competition.
 Then Ninmah gives a difficult to interpret speech where she complains about being chased from her city after it was attacked, accusing Enki of being responsible for her misfortune.
-Due to the damage to this section of the text, Enki’s answer and the resolution of the myth is unclear, but it seems that he attempts to appease Ninmah and that he finds a place for Umul.
+Due to the damage to this section of the text, Enki's answer and the resolution of the myth is unclear, but it seems that he attempts to appease Ninmah and that he finds a place for Umul.
 Some scholars have interpreted Umul as a premature or not fully developed baby.